matt-daneshvar/laravel-resource-actions/README.md

-The `update` action validates the request against the `$rules`, updates the relevant model, and returns back a success message.
+The `update` action validates the request against the `$rules`, updates the relevant model, and redirects back with a success message.
 For this action you may write:

 ```php